Belarus entry requirements for Uganda passport holders

 May be checked

-Ugandan passport holders need a visa to enter Belarus in 2026.
-You must apply for an e-visa before you travel — there is no visa-on-arrival option.
-Plan ahead, as processing can take up to a week.
+Ugandan passport holders need a visa to enter Belarus.
+You must apply for it at a Belarusian embassy or consulate before you travel — there is no visa-on-arrival or eVisa option for Ugandan citizens.
+Plan ahead and get your paperwork sorted well before your departure date.

 Entry requirements